 As with any real estate investment, you want to purchase an apartment building in an area that is desirable.
 Steer clear of blighted neighborhoods no matter how enticing a cheap purchase may seem.
 While some investors make class “D” purchases in tough neighborhoods work, there are plenty of good investments elsewhere.

 Better located properties provide a stronger base of tenants, better tenants who will take better care of your property, higher rents, and a greater chance of appreciation for the building.

-Mentioned earlier, if you are considering buying apartment buildings, you’ll want to consider how many units each property has.
-But, you’ll also want to consider the size of those units, in terms of square footage, number of bedrooms, baths, and so forth.
+As mentioned earlier, if you are considering buying apartment buildings, you’ll want to consider how many units each property has.
+But you’ll also want to consider the size of those units, in terms of square footage, number of bedrooms, baths, and so forth.

 Amenities help drive interest in your property.
-These can include everything from washers and dryers in the units, to covered parking or garages, and even swimming pools.
-There more amenities the property has, the more desirable it will be to tenants.
+These can include everything from washers and dryers in the units to covered parking or garages, and even swimming pools, spas and gyms.
+There more amenities the property has, typically the more desirable it will be to tenants.

-Pay Attention to Construction Details When Buying Apartment Buildings
+Pay Attention to Construction Details When Buying an Apartment Complex

 1. Flat Roof

 Flat roofs tend to breed all kinds of problems, particularly related to leaks.
 However, it’s somewhat hard to avoid them because so many older apartment buildings have flat roofs.
 Just be aware they can be problematic.

 If a building is all frame, it’s prone to exterior paint and rot issues.
 That means the more exterior wood, the more exterior maintenance you’ll have to pay for.
 It also causes a more expensive insurance rating for fire.